 Based on these findings, we excluded the rDNA-carrying chromosomes from estimates of homolog proximity.
 Even with these stringent constraints, we find that the observed interaction between homologous alleles exceeds that predicted based on the Rabl-like orientation (Figure 2E).
 Of note, the left arm of chromosome III and the right arm of chromosome IX exhibit particularly strong homolog proximity (Figure 2B); proximity at chromosome III is possibly due to pairing of the silenced mating-type loci (Miele et al., 2009).

 In all hybrids, homolog proximity is substantially greater in saturated cultures approaching stationary phase than in exponential growth (Figure 2E), consistent with previous observations (Burgess et al., 1999).
 One explanation for this result is differences in the strength of sequence-dependent homolog pairing between growth conditions, perhaps mediated by differences in nucleosome positioning and DNA-bound proteins.
-However, this difference could also be a consequence of the reduced cell cycling coupled with loss of homolog proximity during G2-phase (Burgess et al., 1999) or smaller nuclear size in cells approaching stationary phase (Guidi et al., 2015).
-To test the first hypothesis, we performed Hi-C on nocodazole-arrested (G2-phase) cells, which were previously reported to exhibit reduced homolog proximity (Burgess et al., 1999).
-If increased homolog proximity in saturated cultures were due to a lack of cells with decreased homolog proximity in G2-phase, arrested cells should exhibit even less homolog proximity than exponentially growing cells.
-However, we find that nocodazole arrest does not substantially reduce homolog proximity (Figure 2E).
+However, this difference could also be a consequence of the reduced cell cycling coupled with loss of homolog proximity during S-phase (Burgess et al., 1999) or smaller nuclear size in cells approaching stationary phase (Guidi et al., 2015).
+To test whether we also observe cell cycle dependence of homolog proximity, we performed Hi-C on nocodazole-arrested cells, which were previously reported to exhibit reduced homolog proximity (Burgess et al., 1999).
+We find that nocodazole arrest does not substantially reduce homolog proximity in the diverged hybrid S. cerevisiae x S. uvarum (Figure 2E).
+However, it remains possible that the lack of S-phase cells in saturated cultures contributes to the difference in homolog proximity between exponentially growing and saturated cultures.

 We next sought to evaluate whether changes in nuclear size across growth conditions could explain the observed variation in homolog proximity.
 The nucleus is known to decrease in size in saturated cultures (Guidi et al., 2015), so we created alternate versions of the polymer model of the Rabl-like orientation with proportionally smaller nuclei, at 80% and 64% of the original size.
 In these models, smaller nuclear size led to decreased, rather than increased, homolog proximity (Figure 2E).
 These models suggest that the difference in homolog proximity between saturated and exponentially growing cultures cannot be explained by the effect of differences in nuclear size, and provide additional support for homolog pairing beyond the Rabl-like orientation.